Russian gas market

 The table “Monthly LNG loadings volumes at Russian ports“ provides statistics on the loading of gas carriers in Russian ports with aggregation for a calendar month.
 The data is available from October 2022.
 01.MM.YYYY - means shipments for the entire calendar month starting on that day.
 Shipments for the current month are indicated by cumulative total from the first day of the month to the current date.
 The delay in receiving data is up to one day.
 The data is updated automatically.

 LNG cabotage is carried out in Russia in relatively significant volumes.
-They are mainly aimed at reducing the use of ice-class gas carriers in waters that do not require this class.
-Currently, the main route for such transshipment is the supply of LNG from Sabetta in Yamal with its transshipment at the Murmansk roadstead to gas carriers that do not have an ice class.
-The giant floating storage facilities “Saam“ and "Koryak”, prepared for similar purposes, are currently idle due to political pressure from the United States, the EU and the UK on the countries that buy Russian LNG.
+It is mainly aimed at reducing usage of ice-class LNG carriers in waters that do not require this class.
+Currently, the main route for such transshipment is cargoes from Sabetta in Yamal with its transshipment at the Murmansk shores to LNG carriers without an ice class.

 Before going idle, LNG was also coasted from medium-tonnage projects on the Baltic to Kaliningrad.
 Some of these volumes were not gasified, and some were transshipped and exported.